 Potential Employees and What to Watch For

-Having good interview questions to ask is important, but so is knowing how to interview someone for a job.
+Knowing which question best serves the purpose of an interview is important, but so is knowing how to interview someone for a job.
 Actions often tell a lot about a person, and being able to read body language and tone can sometimes help you spot problems before hiring the wrong employee for the job.

 Body language can consist of everything from posture to facial expressions, and it can show you answers that words may not.
 Learning to read a potential candidate’s body language is a skill that takes time to master.
 Once mastered, however, it can tell you a lot about a candidate’s true motivations.